shellRaining/hlchunk.nvim/docs/en/chunk.md

       "#c21f30", -- maple red
   },
   ```

+- `duration` is a number, with a default of `200` ms. It is used to control the duration of the animation.

+- `delay` is a number, with a default of `500` ms. It is used to control the delay of the animation.
+If set to `0`, animation will be removed.

 For the general configurations (mentioned in the [README](../../README.md)), only a few need special attention: